Privacy Notice & Cookies Policy

 Patient Records on File

-All client data and records kept on paper file, are held in a secure filing cabinet, which is locked on site at our clinic/studio at our address in Little Burstead, Billericay.
+All client data and records kept on file, are either held in a secure filing cabinet or digitally stored via a third party provider Ovatu software.
 These records are safeguarded and maintained by Sam Wilkinson, and can only be accessed by her and current staff members of The Movement Base.

 Visitors to our Website

 When someone visits https://www.themovementbase.uk/ we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 You can find more information on how cookies are used on this website in the Cookies Policy below.

 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 As part of the registration process for our monthly e-newsletter, we collect personal information.
 We use that information for a couple of reasons: to tell you about stuff you’ve asked us to tell you about; to contact you if we need to obtain or provide additional information; to check our records are right and to check every now and then that you’re happy and satisfied.
 We don’t rent or trade email lists with other organisations and businesses.

 We use a third party provider, Mailer Lite, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see Mailer Lite’s privacy notice.